Using Your 401(K) to Pay Off Debt: What Are Your Options?

 Like early withdrawals, hardship withdrawals are also subject to standard income taxes and a 10% early withdrawal penalty unless you qualify for a specific list of exceptions.
 For example, you can skip paying the 10% penalty if you're dealing with total and permanent disability or have a significant amount of unreimbursed medical bills in a given year.

-When should you use a 401(k) to pay off debt?
+When should you use your 401(k) to pay off debt?

 While Stroup says his firm would never recommend using a 401(k) loan or tapping into 401(k) funds to pay for entertainment and gifts, there are scenarios in which using retirement money could be beneficial.

-Further, 401(k) loans may be better for debt consolidation than other types of funding if you have less-than-perfect credit.
+• You have poor credit.
+401(k) loans may be better for consolidating debt than other types of funding if you have less-than-perfect credit.
 Stroup says this is because 401(k) loans don't require a credit check and won’t appear as debt on your credit report, whereas balance transfer credit cards and debt consolidation loans require a credit check, and terms can be unfavorable for those with fair or bad credit.

-Stroup says it could also be beneficial to use a 401(k) loan to fund major home improvement projects that raise the value of your property enough to offset the fact that you’re paying the loan back with after-tax money and any forgone retirement savings.
+• You're using it for a home improvement project with a high ROI.
+Stroup says it could also be beneficial to use a 401(k) loan to fund major home improvement projects that raise your property value enough to offset the fact that you’re paying the loan back with after-tax money and any forgone retirement savings.

 Otherwise, it's almost always a smarter financial move to leave your retirement savings fully invested and find another source of cash.
 This is especially true for early and hardship withdrawals, which typically require you to pay income taxes and a penalty to access your money.

-Alternatives to paying off debt with a 401(k)
+Alternatives to paying off debt with your 401(k)

 Before you dip into your 401(k) funds to pay off debt, consider other financing options that won't leave you at a disadvantage for retirement.